JasperFx/marten/docs/schema/index.md

 an `IHostedService` into your system that will run on startup.
 :::

 Marten can be configured to create (or drop & create) databases in case they do not exist.
 This is done via store options, through `StoreOptions.CreateDatabasesForTenants`.
+Note that this functionality is only available by bootstrapping Marten as part of an `IHost` and does not execute by merely building a `DocumentStore`.
+This change was made in V7 so the database connectivity could run with asynchronous code.
+You might need to add `Persist Security Info Property=true` to your connection string if there is any issue with PostgreSQL claiming that it is missing a password.

 <!-- snippet: sample_marten_create_database -->
 <a id='snippet-sample_marten_create_database'></a>